 Bearer: Fernández-Cortés y Fonseca, Javier.

-Watercolor, Article, Azure, Bezant and plate, Bezant, Bibliography, Five, Heart, Quarterly, Outlined in sable, Dictionary, In black and white, In saltire, Coat of arms, Fernández-Cortés y Fonseca, Javier, Genealogy, Personal, Gules, Illuminated, Interpreted, Motto, Castilian language, Semi-circular, Ordered, Or, Century XVII, Century XXI, Freehand and Three.
+Watercolor, Article, Azure, Flag, Bezant and plate, Bezant, Bibliography, Bordure, Horse, Five, Heart, Crown, Crown of Knight, Closed royal crown, Party per fess, Cross of Saint James, Cross couped, Quarterly, Outlined in sable, Dictionary, Motto (identification), Emblem, In black and white, In saltire, Link, Coat of arms, Mullet, Fernández-Cortés y Fonseca, Javier, Fleur de lis, Genealogy, Personal, Gules, Illuminated, Interpreted, Motto, Castilian language, Semi-circular, Ordered, Or, Oval, Argent, Purpure, Rampant, Republic of Chile, Sable, Century XXI, Freehand, Three and Twelve Lineages of Soria.

 Dr. Antonio Salmerón y Cabañas,